strapi/documentation/docusaurus/docs/dev-docs/api/rest/populate-select.md

 #### Deeply populate a dynamic zone with 2 components

-Dynamic-zones are highly dynamic content structures by essence.
+Dynamic zones are highly dynamic content structures by essence.
 When populating dynamic zones, you can choose between:

 - a shared population strategy, applying a unique behavior for all the dynamic zone's components